 Another author, Fern Reiss, has also linked peas to infertility.
 Reiss, who studied cooking and nutrition at the Culinary Institute of America and the Kushi Institute for Macrobiotic Studies, writes in her book, 'The Infertility Diet' that peas "seem to contain a national contraceptive (m-xylohydroquinine) which interferes with estrogen and progestrone: In a study of rats fed 20% of their diet in peas, litter sizes were reduced and 30% had no offspring."

-While there has been no conclusive studies that scientifically link peas to infertility, it’s best to err of the side of caution and consume peas in moderation.
+While there has been no conclusive studies that scientifically link peas to infertility, it's best to err on the side of caution and consume peas in moderation.